The Goat's Ears of the Emperor Trojan: Synopsis

 The emperor Trojan had goat's ears, but kept this fact a secret from the populace.
 Every day, he had a new barber whom he would ask if he noticed anything strange; when the man answered that he had goat's ears, he was put to death.
 One day, an apprentice went, and said that he saw nothing strange, so he remained as the emperor's barber.
 The apprentice found his secret troubling him.
 His master advised him to tell him, the master, or his pastor, or to whisper it into a hole in the ground.

 The apprentice dug a hole, whispered into it that the emperor had goat's ears, and filled it up again.
 An elder tree grew there, someone cut a branch and made a flute, but the only thing the flute would play was "The Emperor Trojan has goat's ears."

 The news spread, and the emperor discovered it and wormed the secret out of the apprentice.
 He had the last branch cut and found the flute made from it was the same.
 He spared the apprentice's life but did not keep him on as his barber.

 Translations

-Another translation of the tale indicated its origin as Serbia and titled it The Emperor Has Goat’s Ears.
+Another translation of the tale indicated its origin as Serbia and titled it The Emperor Has Goat's Ears.

 Analysis

-Classifications
+Tale type

 The tale is classified in the Aarne-Thompson-Uther Index as type ATU 782, "Midas and the Donkey's Ears".
 The type is characterized by a figure of authority (e.g., a king) having strange physical traits (an animal's ears) which his personal servants take notice and lose their lives because of it.
+The talking reeds are responsible for revealing the king's shameful secret.